melointhecloud/cpp-calculator/README.md

 # cpp-calculator
-Calculator in cpp, with some advanced functions, such as viewing history
+Calculator in C++, with some advanced functions, such as exponentiation, square root, percentage and viewing history.